OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 13` with the following code.
 About this code, note:

-    * It only requests the minimum scopes it needs, such as `files.read.all`.
+    * It only requests the minimum scopes it needs, such as `files.read`.
     * It uses the MSAL authHelper to perform the OBO flow in the call to `acquireTokenOnBehalfOf`.

     ```javascript
     const authHeader = req.headers.authorization;
     let oboRequest = {
       oboAssertion: authHeader.split(" ")[1],
-      scopes: ["files.read.all"],
+      scopes: ["files.read"],
     };

     const cca = authHelper.getConfidentialClientApplication();